 I like to use the 1/10 ratio, but I have also seen another credible ratio, which is one report per employee per year.
 This would equate to a 1/12 ratio or one report for every 12 employees per month.

-How many safety reports does your safety reporting system take in each month?
+How many safety reports does your safety reporting system take each month?
 Do you know?
 If you are the safety manager, you probably have this statistic immediately available.
-If your safety reporting metrics are not adequate, there are several activities that will help.
+If your safety reporting metrics are not adequate, several activities will help.
 In fact, the fourth pillar (Safety Promotion) is designed to involve employees in the SMS.